in effect - in fact, so far as the result is concerned

 hapax legomenon (gr) - [a thing] once said, said only once; unique example of a word (O Hehir, Brendan; Dillon, John M. / A classical lexicon for Finnegans wake).

-slated - covered with slate or slates (a thin, usually rectangular, piece of certain varieties of stone, used especially for the purpose of covering the roofs of buildings)
+slated - covered with slate or slates (a thin, usually rectangular, piece of certain varieties of stone, used especially for the purpose of covering the roofs of buildings).

 dwelling house - a house occupied as a place of residence, as distinguished from a house of business, warehouse, office, etc.

-sacking - material for sacks, a coarse fabric
+sacking - material for sacks, a coarse fabric + proverb When all fruit fails welcome haws.

-coarse - ordinary, common, base (in the depreciatory sense of these epithets) + horsecart.
+coarse - ordinary, common, base (in the depreciatory sense of these epithets)

-wear and tear - wearing or damage due to ordinary usage, deterioration in the condition of a thing through constant use or service + tare and ages!
-(Anglo-Irish phrase) - (mild expletive).
+wear and tear - wearing or damage due to ordinary usage, deterioration in the condition of a thing through constant use or service + Anglo-Irish phrase: tare and ages! (mild expletive).